-The Leadership Program identifies, nurtures and connects existing and potential community leaders, increasing their knowledge of the community and community issues while enhancing their individual effectiveness through development of leadership skills.
+The Leadership Program identifies, nurtures, and connects existing and potential community leaders, increasing their knowledge of the community and community issues while enhancing their individual effectiveness through development of leadership skills.

-Each Class has 30 – 35 participants that come from the private, nonprofit, community and public sectors.
+Each class has 30 – 35 participants that come from the private, nonprofit, community, and public sectors.

-Leadership kicks off with a two day leadership development and community orientation on the second Friday and Saturday of September.
-This opening retreat is required for program participation.
-After the orientation,Leadership is held on one Friday each month, usually the second Friday of the month from October through June.
+Leadership kicks off with a two-day leadership development and community orientation on the second Friday and Saturday of September, 2018.
+Attendance at this opening retreat is required of all program participants.

 Leadership is unlike any other training or educational experience.
-Each Program Day focuses on a different topic and is comprised of presentations, field trips, and interactive activities.
-Program Days feature: Education; Police Services & the Judicial System; Fire & Emergency Preparedness; Arts & Media; Health and Healthy Communities; Government; Business and Economic Development; Human Services; Planning, Housing & Transportation: and the Environment.
+Each program day focuses on a different topic and is comprised of presentations, field trips, and interactive activities.
+Program days feature: Education; Police Services & the Judicial System; Fire & Emergency Preparedness; Arts & Media; Health and Healthy Communities; Government; Business and Economic Development; Human Services; Planning, Housing & Transportation; and the Environment.

 Local leaders in these fields facilitate each session.
 The class will make site visits to a number of important community facilities and have the opportunity to interact with leaders in each of these areas.

-To successfully complete the Leadership Program, a participant is expected to attend all sessions and participate in the Skill Development groups.
+To successfully complete the Leadership Program, a participant is expected to attend all sessions and participate in the skill development groups.
 Our attendance policy allows for two absences.
 Please note, three occurrences of late arrival or early departure will be considered as two absences.

-Each Program Day is led by current leaders in our community who facilitate panel discussions and invite speakers to inform you about current community issues.
-There are numerous opportunities to connect to your fellow classmates in problem solving activities and by working in “Personal Leadership Skill Development” groups, a source for peer mentoring.
+Each program day is led by current leaders in our community who facilitate panel discussions and invite speakers to inform you about current community issues.
+There are numerous opportunities to connect to your fellow classmates in problem solving activities and by working in “Leadership Learning” groups, a source for peer mentoring.